-Officer wounded during training exercise
+Florida police officer wounded during training exercise

 Officials say the training was being conducted by the Doral Police Department.

+Officials weren’t immediately releasing details about the shooting.
 The shooting investigation is being conducted by Miami-Dade Police Department.
-Officials weren’t immediately releasing details about the shooting.

 Copyright © 2019 The Washington Times, LLC.